markw13a/server-side-web-scraper/readme.txt

 TO DO:
 -> Modify siteScraper to make use of a temporary collection rather than upload directly to "opportunities".
 Want to avoid risk of ending up with an empty collection.
--> Make a half-decent looking page to display data from our database.
 -> Add more websites for our scraping-bot to trawl.
 -> Migrate to DB provided by host.
+-> Add ability to search through job listings

 COMPLETED:
 -> Clean up main "scrapeTest.js" file: make it easier to read and interact with.
 -> Add ability for user to sort data by different criteria (job title, salary, location, company name).
 -> Find a host for the website.
+-> Make a half-decent looking page to display data from our database.